orca-so/whirlpools/ts-sdk/whirlpool/README.md

   {
     tokenA: BigInt(1_000_000), // Amount of token A to add (in native units) },
-  50 // Optional: Slippage tolerance in basis points (0.5%)
+  { slippageToleranceBps: 50 }, // Optional: Slippage tolerance in basis points (0.5%)
 );

 //optionally check quote